How to save on a holiday

 10. Compare airport parking options

-- Check directly on the airport website.
-It’s traditional, but can be cost-effective.
-At London Stansted Airport, you can pre-book online and pay £54.99 for a four-day stay in October.
-Booking on the day would cost you £248.
+- Check directly on the airport website: It’s traditional, but can be cost-effective.
+At London Stansted Airport, you can pre-book online and save up to 80% on parking costs.

-- Go local.
-Look for train station car parks near your airport, such as Richmond Station in London, which is close to Heathrow Airport.
-It’s open 24/7 with prices starting from as little £3.95 a day (£2.95 if you book via the NCP app).
+- Go local: Look for train station car parks near your airport, such as Richmond Station in London, which is close to Heathrow Airport.
+The car park there is open 24/7 with prices starting from as little as £3.95 a day (£2.95 if you book via the NCP app).

-- Consider hotel packages.
-These are ideal if you don’t live close to the airport, have an early flight, or don’t want to hunt for a spot.
-For example, a week-long airport parking package with Clayton Hotels in Manchester for November costs £126.
-It includes free cancellation, a 24-hour shuttle service, free WiFi, gym access and dining offers.
-Paying on the day would cost you around £400.
-That’s a lot of poolside cocktails…
+- Consider hotel packages: These are ideal if you don’t live close to the airport, have an early flight, or don’t want to hunt for a spot.
+For example, with TravelSupermarket, you will find that a week-long airport parking package at Hilton Gatwick costs around £260.
+It includes free cancellation, a 24-hour shuttle service, late cover, free WiFi, gym access and dining offers.

 All prices and rates are correct at time of publishing.